 The skillset gained from being a gymnast can be put to use in a variety of careers post-retirement.
 Discipline, effort, resilience and teamwork are very desirable characteristics for any employer whether it be a sports-related job or not.
 The wide range of careers taken up by ex-gymnasts proves this point and includes; teachers, doctors, politicians, actors and accountants to name just a few.

-A handful of gymnasts are able to secure big-money endorsements – Simone Biles (United Airlines, Uber Eats), Ally Raisman (Ralph Lauren, GK Elite) but the other 99% of gymnasts will need to start earning once they stop training.
+A handful of gymnasts can secure big-money endorsements – Simone Biles (United Airlines, Uber Eats), Ally Raisman (Ralph Lauren, GK Elite) but the other 99% of gymnasts will need to start earning once they stop training.

 A change in NCAA policy now allows NCAA athletes, including gymnasts, to benefit from their Name, Image and Likeness (NILs).
 The impact of this hasn’t been fully established yet but it could potentially see young collegiate stars make big money from their huge social media followings.

 Do gymnasts become coaches?

 Gymnasts who want to stay in the sport after they retire often turn to coaching.
 It’s the ideal way to pass on the knowledge and experience they have accumulated over the years to the next generation.

 It can also be a well-paid and stable job compared to other roles in gymnastics.
 For example, there are very few (if any) professional judges.
 Most will have other jobs and just judge at competitions in their spare time.

 Coaching on the other hand can be a full-time job.

 ‘Do you have to be a gymnast to be a coach?’ is a question I hear a lot.
 The answer is no!
-Whilst it can be useful to have experience of training and competing it is not a necessity.
+Whilst it can be useful to have experience in training and competing it is not a necessity.
 The technical knowledge needed to become a coach can be learned by anyone, even those with no experience in gymnastics.
 This includes the author of this article, who had no experience in gymnastics before becoming a coach!

 Can a gymnast run away with the circus?